Public Affairs

 Influencer Marketing

+We are currently working on the fourth iteration of the Code.
 Brands from across ISBA’s membership, talent agencies, and influencers have agreed to adhere to the Code, and we hope that others across industry will follow suit.
 To find out more, please get in touch

 Consultation Responses